Clarion: Designing for scale and slashing UI workload by 83%

 AXIS framework

 And so, we set to work.
 Gone were the days of defining and adding a new set of variables and tokens for each component.
-We slashed UI workload by roughly 80%.

 design system cleanup